Galatoire's

 A post shared by Fritai (@fritainola)

 Gabrielle was a long-time favorite for a night out amongst locals before it was wiped out by the floods that followed Katrina.
 More than a decade later, chefs Greg and Mary Sonnier returned triumphantly with their Cajun and Creole influences intact.
-The storied slow-roasted duck with orange-sherry sauce shares menu space with equally impressive dishes like a dark roux smoked quail gumbo, barbecue shrimp pie and seared Gulf fish served with jumbo crab cake.
+The storied slow-roasted duck with orange-sherry sauce shares menu space with equally impressive dishes like seafood gumbo, barbecue shrimp pie and seared Gulf fish served with jumbo crab cake.
 The cozy, classy dining room is welcoming and sets the stage for an experience that feels fresh yet like an old friend, even for those who didn’t know it originally.

 This family-owned, casual neighborhood joint is a top choice for classic, overstuffed po-boys.
-It has grown in popularity but the friendly staff still cares for the locals and welcomes tourists like family.
-Shrimp are fried to perfection, roast beef is sufficiently messy and the Barq's (and beer) is served icy cold.
+It has grown in popularity, but the friendly staff still cares for the locals and welcomes tourists like family.
+Shrimp is fried to perfection, roast beef is sufficiently messy and the Barq's (and beer) is served icy cold.
 The oyster po-boy is a favorite, but it is only available Mondays and Wednesdays.
 For a non-traditional po-boy option, try the smoked alligator sausage or the Italian caprese.
 Grab a table outside and dig into one of the best po-boys found anywhere.

 View this post on Instagram